Skip to main content

 Information pursuant to Art.
 3 (1) and (2) of Regulation (EU) 2019/2088

-Invest in a sustainable and future-oriented manner – that is our claim.
-By investing in the development and generation of renewable energies, we not only achieve attractive returns for our investors, but also sustainably secure our future.
-Our goal is to accompany and shape the expansion of the market for renewable energies in the long term.
+Sustainable and future-proof investment – that is our claim.
+By investing in the development and generation of renewable energies, we not only generate attractive returns for our investors, but also secure our future in the long term.
+Our aim is to support and shape the expansion of the renewable energy market in the long term.

-As an investment manager and operator of long-term renewable energy projects, we are committed to achieving risk-adequate returns that are in line with our investors’ objectives.
-We are convinced that the integration of ESG criteria has a real, positive impact on our environment as well as our business environment and thus on our actions.
+As an investment manager and operator of long-term renewable energy projects, we are committed to achieving a risk-adequate return that is in line with the objectives of our investors.
+We are convinced that the integration of ESG criteria has a real, positive impact on our environment and our business environment and thus on our actions.

-CEE Kapitalverwaltungsgesellschaft mbH also takes into account corresponding sustainability risks as part of its investment decision-making processes, i.e. such events or conditions in the environmental, social or corporate governance areas that could have a significant negative impact on the value of an investment if they were to occur.
+CEE Kapitalverwaltungsgesellschaft mbH also takes sustainability risks into account in its investment decision-making processes, i.e. events or conditions in the environmental, social or corporate governance areas that could have a significant negative impact on the value of an investment if they occur.

-The review of sustainability risks is based on the respective investment strategy of the mandates as well as the type of assets to be acquired and is carried out on the basis of qualitative and/or quantitative factors.
-The results – as part of the risk assessment – together with the results of the other due diligence checks (including legal, technical and commercial) are included in the overall assessment of the project.
+The review of sustainability risks is based on the respective investment strategy of the mandates and the type of assets to be acquired and is carried out on the basis of qualitative and/or quantitative factors.
+The results are incorporated – as part of the risk assessment – together with the results of the other due diligence checks (including legal, technical and commercial) into the overall assessment of the project.
 Our asset managers accompany the projects right from the start of the due diligence process.
-This ensures a seamless transition from the acquisition to the operational running of the projects and thus also the direct integration into the operational risk processes.
+This ensures a seamless transition from the acquisition to the operational management of the projects and direct integration into the operational risk processes.

-The corresponding requirements are documented within the framework of the internal ESG, risk and asset management guidelines as well as further process descriptions.
+The corresponding requirements are documented as part of the internal ESG, risk and asset management guidelines as well as further process descriptions.

-In addition, the company has internal guidelines and requirements (in particular anti-corruption guidelines, code of conduct and ethics and employee remuneration guidelines) to take sustainability factors into account in our actions and activities as a financial market participant.
+In addition, the company has internal guidelines and specifications (in particular anti-corruption guidelines, code of conduct and ethics and employee remuneration guidelines) for taking sustainability factors into account in our actions and activities as a financial market participant.

 Information pursuant to Art.
 4 and Art.
 7 of Regulation (EU) 2019/2088

-The main adverse sustainability impacts at the level of the AIF are generally recorded as part of the recording of the following indicators:
+The most important adverse sustainability impacts at the level of the AIF are generally recorded in the context of the following indicators:

 If individual indicators are not applied at AIF level or additional indicators are used, this is explained to investors in the relevant fund-specific documents.

-The AIF mandates of the AIFM invest in renewable energies, in this case solar and wind power plants in Europe and the associated infrastructure including energy storage, thereby making an important contribution to climate protection.
-We are therefore actively supporting the achievement of the 2030 energy transition and the implementation of the Paris Climate Agreement.
+AFM’s AIF mandates invest in renewable energies, in this case solar and wind power plants in Europe and the associated infrastructure, including energy storage , thereby making an important contribution to climate protection.
+We are thus actively supporting the achievement of the 2030 energy transition and the implementation of the Paris Climate Agreement.
 The investments therefore make a fundamentally positive contribution to a sustainable economy.
 Incorporating ESG criteria into our processes helps us and our investors to create social and economic value over the term of our investments and to mitigate the reputational, financial and operational risks that would otherwise result from poor environmental, social and corporate governance practices.

-With regard to the main adverse sustainability impacts, the KVG has implemented the following measures.
+With regard to the main adverse sustainability impacts, AFM has implemented the following measures (information in accordance with Art.
+4 (2) b) Regulation (EU) 2019/2088)

 Greenhouse gas emissions

-The AIFM determines the expected greenhouse gas emissions for the individual investments, which in the case of investments in renewable energies, in this case solar and wind power plants in Europe as well as the associated infrastructure including energy storage, primarily result from the construction of the plants.
+For the individual investments, the AFM determines the expected greenhouse gas emissions that arise in the case of investments in renewable energies, in this case solar and wind power plants in Europe and the associated infrastructure including energy storage, primarily as part of the construction of the plants.
 The construction and operation of the plants makes a significant contribution to the transition to low-greenhouse gas electricity production, i.e. renewable energy sources (here: electricity from wind and solar energy) are used instead of fossil energy sources.
 By using renewable energies, a net avoidance of greenhouse gas emissions is achieved.
 In this respect, the investments aim to reduce the greenhouse gas emissions of the European energy industry as a whole.
-In addition, care is taken at investment level to ensure that, as far as possible, the investments themselves obtain their own energy requirements exclusively from renewable energies.
+In addition, care is taken at investment level to ensure that, as far as possible, the investments themselves obtain their own energy requirements exclusively from renewable sources.

-The mandates managed by the AIFM do not currently invest in any other asset classes.
+The mandates managed by the AFM do not currently invest in any other asset classes.

 Biodiversity

-Within the scope of the investments, the necessary environmental impact assessments are carried out at the respective asset location in accordance with the applicable regional and national standards.
+As part of the investment, the necessary environmental impact assessments are carried out at the respective plant location in accordance with the applicable regional and national standards.
 This also includes the implementation of any compensatory measures, i.e. measures that reduce any adverse effects or achieve compensation elsewhere.

 Water

-Within the scope of the investments, the required assessments are performed with regard to environmental compatibility at the respective asset location and in compliance with the technical specifications for proper operation of the assets in accordance with the applicable regional and national standards.
-The technical maintenance concepts of the facilities and occupational safety requirements for the service providers are also designed to prevent the release of harmful and potentially water-polluting substances or, in the event of such substances being released, to prevent, contain or reduce their entry into the ground and soil – and thus, if necessary, into surrounding bodies of water or groundwater.
+As part of the investments, the necessary tests are carried out with regard to environmental compatibility at the respective plant location and compliance with the technical specifications for the proper operation of the plants in accordance with the applicable regional and national standards.
+Care is also taken to ensure that the technical maintenance concepts of the facilities and occupational safety requirements in relation to the service providers are suitable for preventing the release of harmful and potentially water-polluting substances or, in the event of such substances leaking, for preventing, containing or reducing their entry into the ground and soil – and thus, if necessary, into surrounding bodies of water or groundwater.

 Waste

-As part of the investment, during construction, operation and demolition/recycling, the required assessments with regard to waste management at the respective asset location and with regard to compliance with the (technical) requirements for the proper handling of hazardous waste are carried out and taken into account in accordance with the applicable regional and national standards.
-The technical maintenance concepts of the facilities and occupational safety requirements in relation to the service providers are also taken into account in order to ensure proper waste management and to avoid, contain or reduce any significant negative impacts.
-Furthermore, when making investments, we ensure that appropriate waste management regulations are included in the contracts wherever possible.
+As part of the investment, during construction, operation and dismantling/recycling, the necessary checks are carried out and taken into account with regard to waste management at the respective plant location and compliance with the (technical) specifications for the proper handling of hazardous waste in accordance with the applicable regional and national standards.
+Care is also taken to ensure that the technical maintenance concepts of the facilities and occupational safety requirements in relation to the service providers are suitable to ensure proper waste management and to avoid, contain or reduce any significant negative impacts.
+In addition, care is taken when making investments to ensure that appropriate waste management regulations are included in the contracts wherever possible.

 Social affairs and employment

-As part of the investments and the ongoing management of the mandates, appropriate screenings are carried out via suitable data providers to identify relevant violations of the corresponding standards of the UN Global Compact and the OECD guidelines with regard to multinational companies.
-When investing in renewable energies, priority is also given to acquiring companies that do not have their own employees, in particular assets for generating electricity from wind and solar energy.
-The AIFM and their parent and sister companies themselves have company-wide standards and regulations in place to ensure compliance with the aforementioned frameworks, standards and principles.
+As part of the investments and the ongoing management of the mandates, appropriate screenings are carried out via suitable data providers with regard to relevant violations of the corresponding standards of the UN Global Compact and the OECD guidelines with regard to multinational companies.
+In the case of investments in renewable energies, priority is also given to acquiring companies that do not have their own employees, in particular plants for generating electricity from wind and solar energy.
+The AFM and its parent and sister companies themselves have company-wide standards and regulations in place to ensure compliance with the aforementioned frameworks, standards and principles.

 Information pursuant to Art.
 7 of Regulation (EU) 2019/2088 in relation to the financial products managed by the company is provided in the pre-contractual information.
-The timing and scope of the respective disclosures depend on the respective product category and classification in relation to Regulation (EU) 2019/2088.
+The timing and scope of the respective information depends on the respective product category and classification in relation to Regulation (EU) 2019/2088.

 Information pursuant to Art.
 5 of Regulation (EU) 2019/2088

-The company is subject to the regulatory requirements applicable to capital management companies with regard to the design of its remuneration system.
+The company is subject to the regulatory requirements applicable to capital management companies with regard to the structure of its remuneration system.
 The documentation takes place within the framework of a corresponding remuneration guideline.
-The supervisory board of the company is responsible for the adoption and maintenance of the remuneration policy and oversees its implementation by the executive board.
+The company’s Supervisory Board is responsible for the adoption and maintenance of the remuneration policy and oversees its implementation by the Executive Board.

-In doing so, the remuneration policy is designed not to encourage disproportionate risk-taking – especially in comparison to the investment policy of a mandate.
+The remuneration policy is geared towards not encouraging disproportionate risk-taking, particularly in comparison to the investment policy of a mandate.

-The remuneration includes both fixed and variable components.
-In the determination of variable remuneration components, the achievement of sustainable business development, the protection of society as well as the protection of the mandates managed and investors, also in relation to relevant ESG factors, are also taken into account in the assessment when determining target achievement as part of the personal performance assessment.
+The remuneration comprises both fixed and variable components.
+When determining variable remuneration components, the achievement of sustainable business development, the protection of the company and the protection of the mandates and investors under management, including with regard to relevant ESG factors, are also taken into account in the assessment when determining target achievement as part of the personal performance assessment.

 Information pursuant to Art.
 6 of Regulation (EU) 2019/2088